Feller property and convergence for semigroups of time-changed processes: Preparing results

 By \cite[Corollary (3.10), p.~215]{Blumenthal-Getoor} together with Proposition \ref{both-supports}, both fine supports coincide with the set

-From now on we shall call the set $F$ the fine support of $\mu$.\\ Since $\varphi^{\bf A}$ is $1$-excessive (with respect to ${\bf{P}}_t$) it is finely continuous (indeed by \cite[Theorem 4.5, p.~86]{Blumenthal-Getoor}, the fine topology is the coarsest topology for which $\alpha$-excessive functions are continuous, for any $\alp>0$), it follows that $F$ is finely closed. \begin{prop} The following assertions hold: \begin{enumerate} \item[\rm(1)] The set $F$ is Borel measurable. \item[\rm(2)] The process $\check{\mathbb{X}}$ with state space $F$ is a Borel right-continuous Markov process. \end{enumerate} \end{prop} \begin{proof} (1): Owing to the fact that $m$ is a reference measure, we deduce from \cite[Proposition 1.4, p.~197]{Blumenthal-Getoor} that $\varphi^{\bf A}$ is Borel measurable and hence $F$ is a Borel set.\\ (2): Follows from (1) and \cite[Theorem 65.9, p.~307]{Sharpe}. \end{proof} \begin{rk} {\rm In many occasions later we shall assume that $F$ is closed.
+\begin{prop} The following assertions hold: \begin{enumerate} \item[\rm(1)] The set $F$ is Borel measurable. \item[\rm(2)] The process $\check{\mathbb{X}}$ with state space $F$ is a Borel right-continuous Markov process. \end{enumerate} \end{prop} \begin{proof} (1): Owing to the fact that $m$ is a reference measure, we deduce from \cite[Proposition 1.4, p.~197]{Blumenthal-Getoor} that $\varphi^{\bf A}$ is Borel measurable and hence $F$ is a Borel set.\\ (2): Follows from (1) and \cite[Theorem 65.9, p.~307]{Sharpe}. \end{proof} \begin{rk} {\rm In many occasions later we shall assume that $F$ is closed.
 We claim that if $F$ is closed then it coincides with the topological support of $\mu$.
 Indeed, let $F_{\rm top}$ be the topological support of the measure $\mu$.
 Since the fine topology is finer than the original topology we get $F\subset F_{\rm top}$.
 Hence if moreover $F$ is closed it follows from the definition of the fine and the topological supports that $F_{\rm top}\subset F$ and then $F_{\rm top}= F$. } \end{rk} Let $\sigma_{F}$ be the hitting time of $ F$, i.e.,

 By \cite[Proposition 3.5, p.~213]{Blumenthal-Getoor} we have

 Let $P_F$ be the hitting operator

 Then